wdridoy11/chinese-food-client-side/README.md

 -1.
 Hello, I have created food-recipe.
-I'm using React JS, Express.js, tailwind CSS, daisyui.
+I'm using React JS, Express.js, tailwind CSS, daisyui. <br/>
 -2.
 It's dynamic website.
 User can register and can login.
-User create account email, google, GitHub.
+User create account email, google, GitHub.<br/>
 -3.
-If the user is not logged in, he/she will not be able to see the recipe items, they are protected with a private routes.
+If the user is not logged in, he/she will not be able to see the recipe items, they are protected with a private routes.<br/>
 -4.
-By clicking on View Recipe, he/she will see the recipe details and from there he can add favorites.
+By clicking on View Recipe, he/she will see the recipe details and from there he can add favorites.<br/>
 -5.
-He/she can download the blog in PDF form from the blog page.
+He/she can download the blog in PDF form from the blog page.<br/>

 # Getting Started with Create React App